anuket-project/anuket-specifications/doc/ref_cert/README.md

 ### Requirement Principles
-Requirement Principles can be found in the [CNTT Principles](https://github.com/cntt-n/CNTT/blob/master/doc/common/chapter00.md#2.0)
+Requirement Principles can be found in the [Anuket Principles](../common/chapter00.md#2.0)

 ### Testing Principles
 * There must be traceability between test cases and requirement being validated